Chapter 9: All Roads Lead to Rome

 And Sunday becomes the visible, universal sign of that unity.

-Revelation suggests the final conflict takes this form: not obvious idolatry, not open opposition to God, but pressure toward conformity in the name of love, unity, and global welfare.
+Revelation suggests that the final conflict takes this form: not obvious idolatry, not open opposition to God, but pressure toward conformity in the name of love, unity, and global welfare.

 The direction that concerns me most is the one that looks righteous.